Skip to content

 Performance calculation

-The IRR and Return column represent the performance of the open or closed trade.
+The IRR and Return column represent the performance of the open or closed trades.
 Please note that you cannot set a Reporting period explicitly.
 The Reporting period of a trade is always between today and the start date of the trade.
 The column Holding period (days) gives an indication of the number of days between these two dates.

 In the section Reference > Basic concepts > Performance > Money-weighted return an extensive calculation of the IRR of open and closed trades is given (using the same example of share-1 as above).